signalfx/splunk-otel-python/README.md

 ```

 #### Gunicorn

 Like Celery, we'll also need to setup tracing per Gunicorn worker.
-This can be done by setting up tracing inside
-Gunicorn's `post_fork()` handler.
-For exampleL
+This can be
+done by setting up tracing inside Gunicorn's `post_fork()` handler.

+For example:

 ```python
 # gunicorn.config.py